AlexM78/calendly_tictactoe/README.md

-Put these two folders within your e2e folder in Cypress to run them.
+Put these two folders within your test folder in Cypress to run them.